CoderMANE321/Tools/README.md

 spider recursively checks root directory for all links hosted by server

-bruteforce allows you to try 14 million common passwords over a network port
+bruteforce allows you to try 14 million common passwords over a network port(SSH focused)

+vulnerability_scanner template scanner that comes built in with XSS !more vulnerabilties will be added or you can add your own to test, similiar to YARN and adding rules

 useful commmands
   -ssl_striping